 By providing a specific area for these types of request, rather than burying them during exchanges of other information, requests remain clear and easily referenced in the future.

 It may be tempting to see requests for parenting schedule changes as being tit-for-tat, but parents should try approaching these requests with flexibility and compassion.
-Last minute disruptions happen to everyone, and as long as requests are neither overly-frequent nor one-sided, co-parents should aim to help each other navigate these deviations from regularly scheduled time.
+Last-minute disruptions happen to everyone, and as long as requests are neither overly frequent nor one-sided, co-parents should aim to help each other navigate these deviations from any regularly scheduled time.

 Preparing your schedule well in advance can be a daunting task, especially when you’re coordinating with a co-parent.
 Regardless, co-parents should make a special effort to solidify holiday plans and school schedule anomalies far before they actually happen.